DSIMB/VEP-Benchmark/README.md

 docker build -t vep . # vep is just the name of the image built, put whatever you want
 ```

-Then, you can direcly run the pipeline script with this example command line (also present in the docker_run.sh script) :
+Then, you can direcly run the pipeline script with this example command line (also present in the docker_run.sh script).
+For example, if the variant file is in the `time_check` folder in this repo :

 ```bash